Higher Education Opportunity Program

 About HEOP at Utica College.

-For some students, a college education is out of reach because of economic and educational disadvantages.
+For some students, a college education seems out of reach because of unrealized academic potential and economic challenges.
 The Arthur O. Eve Higher Education Opportunity Program (HEOP) seeks to provide students with the tools they need to earn their degree.

 Utica College has long believed that an education should be available to students who are willing to work hard.
 The College also believes that students learn by interacting with different cultures.
-Because of this, Utica College holds the distinction of being one of the first colleges to offer HEOP in the state.
+Because of this, Utica College is proud to hold the distinction of being one of the first colleges in the state to offer HEOP.
+We have over 50 years of experience!

 HEOP is funded by a grant from the New York State Education Department.